My Master's program held its graduation ceremony in Vienna

 After lunch, some of us attended the student beer-float parade in one of the most upscale sections of the old town.
 Think of it as Les Mis and the Rose Parade meet a wild party (at least I assume so.
 I've never attended the latter two).
 Student guilds create floats out of flatbed trucks from which they barricade streets and dispense beer to the masses of their inebriated brethren via watering cans.
 The 'parade' originated from 19th century tradition.
 It began as a means of 'sticking it' to Brussels' bourgeoisie and continues today, though I'm told that many of the current students are of somewhat bourgeois backgrounds themselves.
 We observed from an overpass as the spectacle of debauchery unfolded below.
 Especially in the context of the EU's economic situation, these 'Miserables' enjoy themselves until the day when the promise of freedom through matriculation collides with reality.

 Most university students (Scary thought: a group that I may soon end up teaching) will probably regard their eventual graduation as something positive.
 This isn't untrue or wrongheaded.
 Yet, is future beyond graduation really something worth celebrating?
 In the public discourse, a degree should serve to provide right of access to an enhanced future.
 In practice, it only imposes an indemnity to higher obligation or unemployment.
-For the students in the street below me, t
+For the students in the street below me, the solution appeared simple: have another watering can of beer.
+Don't question what comes the morning after the sheepskin is shoved into your hands and the spigot runs dry.

-So much for graduation being a triumph.
-I originally undertook higher education to achieve promised freedom after graduation.
-To that end, I have two more degrees as of last week.
-Now what?
-I'm still here.
-Life goes on.
-And I have research to do.
-So, believe me.
-I am making a note here.
-And this is it.
+originally undertook higher education to achieve promised freedom after graduation.
+To that end, I have two more degrees as of